Skip to main content

 • Stents

 Thoracic surgery encompasses surgery on the chest wall and organs contained within the thoracic, or chest, cavity.
-Surgeries of the foregut, both conventional and minimally invasive, address conditions of the esophagus, stomach, and proximal small intestine.
-Gastric surgery addresses conditions of the stomach and duodenum.
+Surgeries of the foregut address conditions of the esophagus and stomach.

 Thoracic Conditions: